 At Loco2 we’re fans of long train journeys and one of the things that can really make a trip special is the food onboard.
 So where can you find the best railway catering services?

-Thanks to the extensive research we conducted for our recent Great Train Comparison report, we have identified the best train food services.
+Thanks to the extensive research we conducted for our Great Train Comparison report, we have identified the best train food services.
 The European rail companies featured often have restaurant cars open to all passengers, regardless of the fare paid.

 České dráhy, CD